MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 # Changelog

 = 0.22.0 =
-23.07.2023: BugFix in Class ReadImageFolder for thumbnails for Videos in Subfolder.
+31.07.2023: BugFix in Class ReadImageFolder for thumbnails for Videos in Subfolder.
+Add caption and thumbnails for Videos in fslightbox.

 = 0.21.0 =
 23.07.2023: New Release after testing.
 Bugfixes for MiniMasonry, LeafletMapClass.js, readImageFolder.php and CSS for Swiper Special Thumbbar.